daweeed/WSPPDE/README.md

 	pip install pep8
 	easy_install pep8

-To learn more about a setup tools, just enter the following to the console.

-	pip --help
-	easy_install --help

 ***Tip:*** Store your Python programs, modules or packages inside the WSPPDE folder *\Repository*.
 This folder is included to the Python search path, so files located here can be imported from the Python interpreter, IPython or the PyScripter IDE.
+Details about the setup tools are shown when starting the tools with the flag `--help`.

 ### Excecuting Python programs
 As WSPPDE is a portable Python version, the default Python filetypes (.py, pyw) are not associate with the Python interpreter by default.